Consider, for a moment, the sweet pepper. No other plant demands so much, gives so little, yet keeps us coming back for more.

 For most of you it is not too late to rescue your peppers.
 Those of you in colder climates may be forced to choose which pepper’s charms most attract you, as you may not have space to save every one.
 And don’t be worried about the pepper dropping leaves in winter; it happens.
 Just keep it in a sunny spot, protect it from whiteflies, and keep it as warm as you can.
 It will repay you for your kindnesses next year.

-- 8 red bell peppers, or really any colored peppers
+- 8 red bell peppers

 - 2 tablespoons olive oil